 - configuration of MBSFN measurement logging for E-UTRA.

 - configuration of the triggering of logging events.
-Only periodic measurement trigger is supported,
+Periodic measurement trigger is supported for UTRA, E-UTRA and NR, and event triggered periodic measurement of “Out-of-coverage” is only supported for NR.